SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 ```
 > If you see a message like this: "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?", make sure you've started Docker Desktop.

-> If you're running on a MacBook with an M1 (ARM architecture) chip, you'll need to add a parameter to get this to build for the x86 architecture and then macOS will take care of running the container via Rosetta:
+> If you're running on a MacBook with an Apple silicon (ARM architecture) chip, you'll need to add a parameter to get this to build for the x86 architecture and then macOS will take care of running the container via Rosetta:
 >
 > ```bash
 > docker build -t codejam --platform linux/amd64 .